Buying Archery Kit

 The rule of thumb is to buy the best riser you can afford and that you feel comfortable with, the best sight that you can afford and possibly less expensive limbs.
 Reason is that you are hopefully going to shoot often and improve quickly, this will mean that the riser and sight will be good enough to last and the limbs being cheaper can be replaced as you improve and require higher poundage.
 They can usually be resold for a significant part of their initial purchase price.

-Risers – Merlin 2018 – Have a look at the list at the link.
-You get what you pay for, but at the lower price end the test is to see if it fits nicely in the hand, is the grip nice, can you feel an edge where it fits in the hand.
+Risers – You get what you pay for, but at the lower price end the test is to see if it fits nicely in the hand, is the grip nice, can you feel an edge where it fits in the hand.
 Have a look at the colours, sounds daft but if you like the look of it you will enjoy shooting it.
 Is the finish nice on it?
 Then get it set up and shoot it.
-It is like buying anything, you must like what you are buying, and then half the battle is won.
+As with all shopping, you must like what you are buying, and then half the battle is won.
 Most of you will be buying 25” risers, these will make 66″, 68 and 70” bows with the standard short, medium and long limbs, but some will need a 23” riser with short limbs if you are looking at 64” bow.

-The examples picked out range from £105 up to £360, so it is up to you to take your pick.
-They will all perform better than you will for quite a few years – have a look, handle them, pick what you like.
 Generally the lower end risers are cast or forged and the better ones CNC machined from a solid billet of aluminium.
-All the risers shown take what are known as ILF limbs (International Limb Fitting), which is common to almost all manufacturers, so that different makes of limb and riser are interchangeable.
+The risers that you should be looking at take what are known as ILF limbs (International Limb Fitting), which are common to almost all manufacturers, so that different makes of limb and riser are interchangeable.
 You may also see what are described as “Formula” fit limbs and risers, which are unique to Hoyt and MK, albeit some of the top end limbs by other manufacturers are available in this fitting.
 If you were buying a top end bow then this type would be included in the recommendations, but we would not recommend it or your first bow as it limits the opportunity to upgrade limbs at a later date.

-Sights – Merlin 2018 – Examples of sights are listed and range from £25 up to £118.
-This is a very difficult item to buy as you need to go on a recommendation from someone who has bought one.
+Sights – Are a very difficult item to buy as you need to go on a recommendation from someone who has bought one.
 You can purchase very expensive sights which are very good but we would not advise that.
 The Shibuya Dual Click is a very robust sight but it is not cheap.
-Always have a good look at the sights and try and determine if they are solidly made as what usually happens with poor sights is that they develop a rattle after a few weeks of use, this is usually due to poor manufacture and tiny locking screws.
+Always have a good look at the sights and try and determine if they are solidly made, as what usually happens with poor sights is that they develop a rattle after a few weeks of use, this is usually due to poor manufacture and tiny locking screws.
+Buy the best you can afford, it is not something you should need to change, if bought wisely.

 Long Rods – For a first long rod, any will do, ask the shop what they have that is not too pricey.
 They may even have complete stabiliser sets on offer, but don’t pay a lot at this stage – £20 to £30 for a single long rod and weights is plenty.
-We would also advise that you don’t put a full set of stabilisers on the bow initially and build up to them gradually, as adding too much mass too soon can result in technique and shoulder issues.
+We would also advise that you don’t put a full set of stabilisers on the bow initially, but build up to them gradually.
+Adding too much mass too soon can result in technique and shoulder issues.

 String – try and get them to throw a string in, you are spending good money with them.
 If they don’t, again go for a reasonable priced one that they recommend for the bow you are buying.
-There are many different string materials but for most archers strings made from Fastflight, 8125 or 8125G is best.
+There are many different string materials but for most archers strings made from Fastflight, 8125 or 8125G is best and you should be looking at 16 – 18 strands or maybe lower depending if you are below 30lbs on your fingers.

 Clicker – Get a Beiter Silver clicker, you will be using this fairly soon with your new set up.